AI Setup

 Using AI Transforms

-Once a provider is set up, there are two ways to transform text:
+Once a provider is set up, there are several ways to transform text and images:

 Method 1: Transform Panel